CloudCannon/Academy/_posts/2017-02-07-running-jekyll.md

 ---
 ## Introduction

-To run jekyll on a site, we'll navigate to the site's directory in the command line, then run one of these commands.
+To run Jekyll on a site, we'll navigate to the site's directory in the command line, then run one of these commands.

 ## Serve